 With grade one MCL tear there is local tenderness on the inside of the knee but usually no swelling.

 A grade two MCL tear is produced by a more severe stress and when the knee is examined it is acutely painful to touch and a small amount of swelling may be present.

 In a grade three tear of the MCL the patient often complains of instability or a “wobbly knee”.
 The amount of pain is variable and frequently not as severe as one would expect given the nature of the injury.

-For Grade I and II sprains, the principles of treatment involve promoting tissue healing, mobilisation to prevent joint stiffness, protection to avoid further damage and muscle strengthening to provide stability to the joint.
+For grade 1 and 2 sprains, the principles of treatment involve promoting tissue healing, mobilisation to prevent joint stiffness, protection to avoid further damage and muscle strengthening to provide stability to the joint.

 The treatment of a grade 3 sprain (complete ligament tear) may be either surgical or conservative.